Working groups

 Working Group Soil

-The working group sees its task in supporting the ongoing amendment of the Soil Protection Ordinance (BBodSchV) by transporting relevant scientific knowledge and practical experience to legislative bodies.
-Conversely, he also offers assistance and initiates scientific research with questions from higher-level committees.
-The working group group will begin its work with the subject of the future assessment of polycyclic aromatic hydrocarbons (PAH) in the soil , in particular with the current amendment proposal, which is currently the subject of very controversial discussion.
-Substances beyond the 16 EPA-PAHs and PAH transformation products that have so far received little attention should also be taken into account .
+The working group sees its task as supporting the ongoing amendment of the Soil Protection Ordinance (BBodSchV) by conveying relevant scientific findings and practical experience to legislative bodies.
+Conversely, it also offers assistance and initiates scientific research with questions from higher-level bodies.
+The working group will begin its work with the topic of the future assessment of polycyclic aromatic hydrocarbons (PAHs) in soil , in particular with the current amendment proposal, which is currently the subject of very controversial debate.
+The previously less considered substances beyond the 16 EPA PAHs and PAH transformation products will also be taken into account.

 Working Group Soil